 Life is dynamic and ever-changing—and so are relationships.
 What once connected you to your partner and helped you feel intimate may not do the trick anymore.
 Or sometimes, couples simply fall into routines and may forget to make the effort.
 Either way, building love, trust, and security with the most important person in your life is a daily commitment that can always use extra attention.

 Everyone innately craves touch because it helps us feel safe, loved, and desired.
 Intimacy can be expressed in many ways, not just by making love.
 Be sure you hug, kiss, massage, tickle, hold hands, or cuddle each and every day.
-Using a K-Y lube to stimulate the skin is a sure-fire way to success.
-Try increasing the time that you are physically connected and see if you both notice the difference.
+Try increasing the time that you are physically connected, and see if you both notice the difference.

 Write love notes.
 Send a sexy text.
 Dress up.
 Go out on a date.
 Light candles.
 Play "your song."
 Buy an intimate gift for the bedroom such as the K-Y® Ultimate Thrill™ Premium Rabbit.
 A little flirting goes a long way.
 Injecting romance –and even a dash of spice –into your day is sure to bring you closer together.